Blendify/blender-manual/blender_docs/manual/physics/soft_body/settings.rst

 -------------

 Default
-   A *Goal* value of 1.0 means no Soft Body simulation, the vertex stays at its original (animated) position.
+   A *Goal* value of 1.0 means no soft body simulation, the vertex stays at its original (animated) position.
    When setting *Goal* to 0.0, the object is only influenced by physical laws.
    By setting goal values between 0.0 and 1.0, you can blend between having the object affected only by the animation system,